alameda4/exemple/readme.txt

 Hello Git!
-This is my first trie
+This is my first try, but I'm not sure that it will play HELLO WORLD